 Meals: B, D

 4 Waterton-Glacier International Peace Park

 Travel north into Canada to Waterton Lakes National Park and embark on a boat cruise of Upper Waterton Lake, with its deep scenic bays, sheer vertical mountains and beautiful wilderness surroundings.
-In the afternoon, enjoy lunch at the Prince of Wales Hotel, one of the most photographed hotels in the world.
+In the afternoon, enjoy lunch at the Prince of Wales Hotel.

 Meals: B, L